PVoLan/wooden-architecture/README.md

 Hello everybody!

 I develop Android applications professionally since 2011.
-Over the years I've elaborated a set of architectural techniques and approaches, which I use in almost every app I develop, and which make my code stable and agile.
+Over the years I've elaborated a set of architectural techniques and approaches which I use in almost every app I develop and which make my code stable and agile.
 Now I'd like to share these techniques with you.

 I've called it "Wooden architecture" - because I find it as straightforward and reliable as rude wooden houses construction.
-Most probably you're not going to build a skyscraper with woods, but it is pretty enough for any application of small and medium size.
+Most probably you're not going to build a skyscraper with woods, but it is pretty enough for any application of small and medium size, what are 90% of Android apps.

 ### The purpose